domaframework/doma/docs/query/insert.rst

       Result<ImmutableEmployee> insert(ImmutableEmployee employee);
   }

-By default insert statement is auto generated.
+By default INSERT statement is auto generated.
 You can mapping arbitrary SQL file by setting true to ``sqlFile`` element of ``@Insert``.

-Entity listener ``preInsert`` method is called when before executing insert if the entity listener is specified :doc:`../entity` parameter.
+The ``preInsert`` method of entity listener is called when before executing insert if the entity listener is specified at :doc:`../entity` parameter.
-Also entity listener ``postInsert`` method is called when after executing insert.
+Also the ``postInsert`` entity listener  method is called when after executing insert.

 Return value
 ============

-Return value must be ``org.seasar.doma.jdbc.Result`` that make  the entity class an element if parameter is immutable entity class.
+Return value must be ``org.seasar.doma.jdbc.Result`` that has entity class as an element if parameter is immutable entity class.

 Return value must be ``int`` that is represented updated count if the above conditions are not satisfied.